neo4j-contrib/neo4j-geoff/GEOFF.md

 ```

 Sometimes rules should only apply under certain conditions.
 Within GEOFF it is possible to specify "if"-style
 conditions by use of the question mark `?` character.
-Subsequent rules following such a will then be applied or ignored
+Subsequent rules following such a condition will then be applied
-depending on whether or not a specific entity has been defined within the current namespace.
-The following example
+or ignored depending on whether or not a specific entity has been defined within the current namespace.
+This will
+continue until another assertion rule is encountered, after which a new condition will apply.
+A solitary `?` will
+effectively "reset" any previous condition and therefore (re-)enable application of rules from that point onwards.

-illustrates how to test the `|Scientists|` index for an entry and if none is found, create one:
+The following example illustrates how to test the `|Scientists|` index for an entry and if none is found, create one:

 ```
 # reflect (bert) from |Scientists| where name = "Einstein" (if possible)